mixpanel/docs/pages/docs/pricing/billing.md

 ### What are the benefits of events over an MTU plan?

-Starting small with just a few events saves money and can lead to greater data trust over time – We’ve found that most healthy implementations start with a couple of key events and add more events and use cases as teams find value.
+Starting small with just a few events saves money and can lead to greater data trust over time - We've found that most healthy implementations start with a couple of key events and add more events and use cases as teams find value.

-You don’t need unlimited events to gain key insights, KPIs, and business metrics.
+You don't need unlimited events to gain key insights, KPIs, and business metrics.
 In fact, you can get a tremendous amount of value with just a couple of events — our [KPI Template](https://mixpanel.com/blog/company-kpis-dashboard-template-release-metrics/) requires just two events to get started!

 Event plans can be simpler to understand and avoid several "gotchas" that can lead to sudden spikes in MTU usage

 1. **Anonymous/Logged out users.** Tracking users who visit marketing landing pages and help docs can blow up your MTU count.
 These users typically have much lower activity than logged-in users and constitute a trivial increase in event volume.
 2. **Messaging events.** Tracking email/push delivery events would also increase your MTU since these messages are often targeting dormant/inactive users.
-While some would convert, you’d get charged for a large portion of inactive users as additional MTUs (despite getting one event).
+While some would convert, you'd get charged for a large portion of inactive users as additional MTUs (despite getting one event).
 3. **Backfills.** Often, customers backfill additional events that they begin tracking later in their implementation.
 For example, you may choose to backfill sign-ups from server-side logs instead of relying on SDKs.
 These additional events would create MTUs in previous months that would increase the number of billed MTUs.